 Because no sunlight touches those waters, the bathyal zone is also known as the “midnight zone.”
 The temperature typically stays around 40 degrees Fahrenheit.
 Between the lack of sunlight and freezing temperatures, there is no plant life in this part of the ocean.

 Fangtooth fish are part of a larger order of fish known as bericyformes.
 All bericyformes are carnivorous, which means that they are fish with teeth that feed on other animals like crustaceans.
 Unfortunately, because they are also nocturnal, deep-sea dwellers, scientists do not know much about them because they are difficult to study.

-Adult fangtooths feed on small fish, but they are also known to prey on larger squid as well.
+They do know that adult fangtooths feed on small fish, but they are also known to prey on larger squid as well.
 Their enormous teeth help them more easily hunt their meals.
+Juvenile fangtooths eat by filtering zooplankton from the water.
 Scientists don’t know for certain, but they believe that fangtooths likely follow what is known as “diurnal vertical migration.”
 This means that they rise to the surface at night to feed and then return to the depths as the sun rises.

 Despite their small size, fangtooths do not have many predators.
 They primarily are hunted by much larger tuna and marlins, but those are their only main threats.

 Little is known about the lifespan and reproduction habits of fangtooth fish simply because they live so far down in the depths of the ocean.
 However, scientists do know that they are oviparous, which means that the females lay a large clutch of eggs, and the males then fertilize them.